BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 ```
 ## Review the Workflow

-If creating `bitcoin-cli` software, it's most likely that you'll fulfill the five core roles of PSBTs with `createpsbt`, `walletprocesspsbt`, and `finalizepsbt`.
+When creating `bitcoin-cli` software, it's most likely that you'll fulfill the five core roles of PSBTs with `createpsbt`, `walletprocesspsbt`, and `finalizepsbt`.
 Here's what that flow looks like:

 ![](images/psbt-roles-for-cli-1.png)